AI on devices versus data centers: What Canadian leaders need to know now

 Q1.
 Will data centres really become obsolete?

 Q2.
-What should we pilot first?
+What should be piloted first?

 Q5.
 How do we measure success?